• Skip to primary navigation

 • 1 packet pho seasoning spices I use the Gia Vi Nau Pho Bac brand *see notes below to make your own pho seasoning

-• 1 medium yellow onion, sliced in half
+• 1 large yellow onion, peeled and sliced in half

-• 1 2 to 3 inch knob of ginger, sliced in half lengthwise
+• 1 2-3 inch knob of ginger, sliced in half lengthwise

 Accompaniments